-Prerequisite: None, although SE 102 or high school speech will be beneficial.
+Prerequisite: None, although SE 102 or high school speech beneficial.

-Development of skills in one or more of the following: debate original oration, extemporaneous speaking, impromptu speaking, dramatic reading and various form of oral interpretation of literature.
-Participation in intra-class competition and in one or more intercollegiate contests.
+Development of skills in one or more of the following for participation in intercollegiate speech contests and tournaments: debate, persuasive speaking, informative speaking, extemporaneous speaking, impromptu speaking, oral interpretation of literature, readers' theater.
+Practice for and participation in at least one intercollegiate speech contest or tournament.
+Course may be repeated for a total of four semester credits.